darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

 `Some` and `None` instead of `Just` and `Nothing`.

 These enums are typically called "variants".
 We use them frequently, especially to represent expressions.
-For example in `FluidExpression.ml`:
+For example in `FluidExpression.fs`:

 ```ocaml
 type t =